Weifeng-Ke/TeleUltrasound_3D_Mesh/README.md

 	- The mesh file is named "generated_mesh{filenum}.ply"

 # Point Cloud Project Setup Instructions (C++)
-Below is step by step guide on how to setup, build and run the Point Cloud Project on a Windows device
+Below is step by step guide on how to set up, build and run the Point Cloud Project on a Windows device

 ## Point Cloud Project Dependencies
 1. ZED SDK